Yes, watermelon seeds are edible — in some cultures they’re even more valued than the fruit! Here’s how to grow and eat your own watermelon seeds.

-Despite my best efforts, I was never able to successfully grow watermelons in or on my body.
+Despite my grandmother’s warnings (and much to my disappointment), I was never able to successfully grow watermelons out of my ears.
 However, this memory of my grandma sprouts up every time I accidentally munch on a fresh watermelon seed while eating the sweet summer fruit.
-(Yes, I know that watermelons are technically berries, scientifically speaking.)
+(Yes, I know that watermelons are technically berries, botanically speaking.)
 Maybe that was grandma’s goal all along: plant a seed in my brain that sparked a fond memory of her each time I ate watermelon.

 Sailing to New Culinary Shores: The Edible Watermelon Seed

-The Tyrant and I are food explorers: we love discovering new heirloom seed varieties to grow in our garden.
+The Tyrant and I are food explorers.
+We love discovering new heirloom seed varieties and unusual edible plants to grow in our garden.
 We also enjoy exploring cuisines from other cultures.

 A few years ago, we were in a Middle Eastern grocery store seeing what unusual foods we could get our hands on when we spied bags of roasted seeds that looked oddly familiar.
 There wasn’t a single English word on the label, but our suspicions were confirmed when we asked the shopkeeper what they were.
 “Roasted watermelon seeds,” he said.
 “Very good.”